saltstack/salt/doc/topics/tutorials/lxc.rst

 2. **release** - the release name/version (i.e. ``trusty`` or ``6``)
 3. **arch** - CPU architecture (i.e. ``amd64`` or ``i386``)

-The :mod:`lxc.images <salt.modules.lxc.images>` function (new in the next feature release) can be used to list the available images.
+The :mod:`lxc.images <salt.modules.lxc.images>` function (new in version 2015.2.0) can be used to list the available images.
 Alternatively, the releases can be viewed on http://images.linuxcontainers.org/images/.
 The images are organized in such a way that the dist, release, and arch can be determined using the following URL format:
 ``http://images.linuxcontainers.org/images/dist/release/arch``.
 For example,
 ``http://images.linuxcontainers.org/images/centos/6/amd64`` would correspond to